How Do Deodorants Work? All About Sweat and How to Control It

 Sweat, also called perspiration, is a clear fluid that is produced by tiny sudoriferous glands in the deeper layers of the skin.
-The fluid contains about 98% water and 2% chemicals, consisting of neutral fats, fatty acids, albumin, urea, lactic acid, sulfates, sodium lactate, sodium and potassium chloride, phosphates, sugar, skatole, ascorbic acid, is secreted to the surface of the skin through ducts.
+The fluid contains about 98% water and 2% chemicals, consisting of neutral fats, fatty acids, albumin, urea, lactic acid, sulfates, sodium lactate, sodium and potassium chloride, phosphates, sugar, skatole, and ascorbic acid.
+Sweat is secreted to the surface of the skin through ducts.

-Perspiration is said to be sensible when it is in obvious quantity, and insensible when the fluid is evaporated as fast as it is excreted.
+Perspiration is said to be sensible when it is in reasonable quantity, and insensible when the fluid evaporates as fast as it is excreted.

 The rate of sweating is related to several factors.
 It is increased by strenuous physical activity or by nervous or emotional tension.
 An abnormally low production of sweat occurs in certain congenital skin diseases, including ichthyosis and atopic dermatosis.

-Strenuous exercise on very hot days or a high temperature during illness can cause excessive loss of these important fluids through the skin.
+Strenuous exercise on very hot days, or the experience of a high fever during illness, can cause excessive loss of these important fluids through the skin.
 This in turn can cause dehydration and loss of body salts, which are common causes of muscle cramp.

 Athletes, for example, often have salt and glucose added to any water they consume to ensure that an appropriate balance of them is maintained in the body.